CyronicStudio/CyronicStudio/README.md

 ## About Cyronic Studio 🚀

-Cyronic Studio, founded by Neelplaytime, is a gaming studio dedicated to pushing the boundaries of gaming and creating unforgettable experiences for players worldwide.
+Cyronic Studio, founded by Neel Yadav, is a gaming studio dedicated to pushing the boundaries of gaming and creating unforgettable experiences for players worldwide.
 We're a small but dedicated team of developers, artists, designers, and storytellers, united by our love for gaming and our desire to create something special.

 ## 👀 Join Our Team 🛠️

 We're always on the lookout for talented individuals to join our team and help us bring our visions to life.
 Here are some roles we're currently looking to fill:

+- **Programmers**: Experienced in writing clean, efficient code for game development and software.
+- **App and Web Developers**: Skilled in creating responsive, dynamic applications and websites.
 - **Game Developers**: Experienced in game programming and familiar with game engines like Unity or Unreal Engine.
 - **Game Artists**: Skilled in 2D or 3D art, including character design, environment art, and animation.
 - **Game Designers**: Creative thinkers who can design compelling gameplay mechanics, levels, and narratives.
+- **Network Developers**: Knowledgeable in network architecture and infrastructure for multiplayer game connectivity.
 - **Sound Designers**: Proficient in creating immersive audio experiences, including sound effects and music composition.
 - **Community Managers**: Passionate about building and engaging with our community across various platforms.